aryan096/PrivacyBadgerDataViz/README.md

 - Routes.js has the routes for home page and viz page
 - Index.js is component that renders the routes

-### server.js is the backend.
+### server.js:
+- Backend
-- It contains the post request for the file upload.
+- It contains the POST and GET request for the file upload
 - Posts file to data folder

-### data folder:
+### data:
-- Contains the uploaded json file by user.
+- Folder that contains the uploaded .json file by user
 - TODO add errors etc when user uploads a file that is not a .josn file